 QuickBooks POS is designed for retailers and other businesses that accept payments.
-It integrates with QuickBooks desktop accounting software, supports online and in-store payments – including contactless payments – and comes with inventory management tools and several other features.
+It integrates with QuickBooks desktop accounting software, supports online and in-store payments – including contactless payments – and comes with inventory management tools and several other POS features.

-"The desktop POS integrates deeply with QuickBooks desktop accounting software," said Susan Irish, product marketing leader for QuickBooks Desktop POS.
-"The desktop solution is for customers who want to buy the product and pay one time.”
+“The desktop POS integrates deeply with QuickBooks desktop accounting software,” said Susan Irish, product marketing leader for QuickBooks Desktop POS.
+“The desktop solution is for customers who want to buy the product and pay one time.”
 For retailers who want a POS system that integrates with QuickBooks Online accounting software and prefer a cloud-based POS system, the company touts its partnership with ShopKeep, which provides the POS software, and QuickBooks Payments, which processes credit card payments for the system.

 For retailers who want a POS system that integrates with QuickBooks Online accounting software and prefer a cloud-based POS system, the company touts its partnership with ShopKeep, which provides the POS software, and QuickBooks Payments, which processes credit card payments for the system.

 With QuickBooks Desktop POS, you purchase the software upfront rather than paying a monthly subscription to access the system in the cloud.
 QuickBooks has different pricing plans for its desktop POS software depending on the size of your business and the number of users.
 The POS hardware is sold separately.

 TThe entry-level package currently costs $720 (reduced from $1,200).
 It integrates with QuickBooks desktop accounting software, and you can perform the following tasks with it: